A time-varying bivariate copula joint model for longitudinal and time-to-event data: Simulation studies

-where $x_{i1}$ and $x_{i2}$ have probability 0.5 taking value 1 or 0, while $x_{i3}$, $x_{i4}$ and $x_{i5}$ are factors following a categorical distribution with $p=(0.3,0.5,0.2),$ mimicking variables like treatment, gender and age groups.
-In each simulation study, two patterns of $r(t)$ functions over $t=[0,10.2],$ namely increasing and decreasing, with $\bm\eta=(0,0.75,0.65,1.8)$ and $(0, 0.65, 0.75, 1.8)$ are considered for the copula functions.
-Figure (\ref{rhotausimplot}) displays their corresponding Pearson's and Kendall's correlation functions.
-An independent censoring process following an exponential distribution of rate 0.011 is considered with the event process finally terminated at $t=11,$ resulting in around $55\%$ dropout rate and $50\%$ censoring rate for the longitudinal and event processes, respectively.
+The above setup are used for simulating data in the two scenarios of $n_{i}$ with scenario 1: the measurement times are scheduled at $t=0, 1,...,9, 10 $ with up to $\mbox{max}(n_{i})=11$ measurements per subject and scenario 2: the measurements are planned at $t=0, 2,...,8, 10 $ with up to $\mbox{max}(n_{i})=6$ measurements per subject.
+Except the origin $t=0,$ the time points are subjected to a uniform distribution error between $[-0.2,0.2].$ An independent censoring process following an exponential distribution of rate 0.011 is considered with the event process finally terminated at $t=11,$ resulting in around $50\%$ censoring rate for the event times.

-Three candidate models used for parameters estimation in the two simulation studies are: \begin{itemize} \item \textbf{Bivariate Gaussian copula joint model (GJM)}: the marginals are correctly specified as (\ref{longsubsim}) and (\ref{sursubsim}), while the correlation between the two sub-models after conditioning on the random effects is introduced by the bivariate Gaussian copula function and modelled by 4 order 4 B-spline basis functions over [0,10.2]; \item \textbf{Bivariate $t4$ copula joint model (T4JM)}: the marginals are correctly specified as (\ref{longsubsim}) and (\ref{sursubsim}), while the correlation between the two sub-models after conditioning on the random effects is introduced by the bivariate $t$ copula function with 4 degrees of freedom and modelled by 4 order 4 B-spline basis functions over [0,10.2]; \item \textbf{Regular joint model (RJM)}: the marginals are correctly specified and assumed to be conditionally independent given the random effects, which is equivalent to $\rho(t)=0$ or $\tau(t)=0$ under the GJM. \end{itemize} The results of the three fitted models are summarised in Tables (\ref{simbivGau1}) and (\ref{simbivt41}), where SE and SD denote the model-based standard errors from the inverse Hessian matrix and the empirical standard deviations from the $N=500$ Monte Carlo samples, respectively, while CP and ECP represent the coverage probabilities from the model-based and empirical 95\% confidence intervals by $\pm 1.96$SE and $\pm 1.96$SD, respectively.
-The root mean square error of parameter $\theta$ is defined as $RMSE(\theta)=\sqrt{\frac{1}{N}\sum_{i=1}^{N}\left(\hat{\theta}_{i}-\theta\right)^{2}},$ where $\hat{\theta}_{i}$ is the parameter estimate for the $i$th sample.
+In each scenario, $N=500$ Monte Carlo samples each with sample size $n=200$ subjects are generated under all the combinations of copulas and Kendall's tau functions.
+The following candidate models are used to fit the simulated datasets. \begin{itemize} \item \textbf{Bivariate Gaussian copula joint model (GJM-k)}: the marginals are correctly specified as (\ref{longsubsim}) and (\ref{sursubsim}), while the correlation between the two sub-models after conditioning on the random effects is introduced by the bivariate Gaussian copula function with $r(t)$ modelled by $k$ cubic B-spline basis functions with equally spaced knots over [0,10.2]. \item \textbf{Bivariate $t_{4}$ copula joint model (T4JM-k)}: the marginals are correctly specified as (\ref{longsubsim}) and (\ref{sursubsim}), while the correlation between the two sub-models after conditioning on the random effects is introduced by the bivariate $t_{4}$ copula function with $r(t)$ modelled by $k$ cubic B-spline basis functions with equally spaced knots over [0,10.2]. \item \textbf{Regular joint model (RJM)}: the marginals are correctly specified as (\ref{longsubsim}) and (\ref{sursubsim}) and assumed to be conditionally independent given the random effects. \end{itemize}